BunnyDAO/riochain/modules/rio-bridge/README.md

 version: 1.0 beta

-This module is to implement the cross-chain deposit and withdraw.
+This module is to implement the cross-chain deposit and withdraw for RioChain.
 This is the first version to make the  business logic work.
 The next version will be more decentralized.

-Rio Bridge will implemented with a federated module, and we have decideded to not integrate a light node in the chain to support the generic cross-chain asset.
+Rio Bridge will implemented with a federated model, and we have decideded to not integrate a light node in the chain to support the generic cross-chain asset.
 This requires some trust in the federated nodes but have the benifit for less onchain cost and more generic cross-chain support.

 ## storage：
 AssetId : assetid of sbtc